pglezen/electron-typescript-svelte-starter/readme.md

 Electron components which leverage Node.js are available to the renderer processes; not even `ipcRenderer`, which is generally regarded as the bare minimum.
-The "loophole" is a `preload.js` script (configured in `webPreferences`) that determines exactly what may is allowed by
+The "loophole" is a `preload.js` script (configured in `webPreferences`) that determines exactly what is allowed by

-1. Importing/Creating it.
+1. Importing/Creating it,
-2. Passing it to `contextBridge.exposeInMainWorld`
+2. Passing it to `contextBridge.exposeInMainWorld`.

 The [contextBridge](https://www.electronjs.org/docs/api/context-bridge) will
 ensure that these items (and only these items) are available to renderer processes